 Data Check-ins: We include a data-inspired check-in to start each of our TRKE virtual sessions.
-We aim for these check-ins to be useful for our cohort's shared learning, but also hope our framing and the resources we share might be useful to other folks.
+We aim for these check-ins to be useful for our cohort's shared learning but also hope our framing and the resources we share might be useful to other folks.
 We encourage you to look through this data-inspired check-in, explore the resources we use, engage with our prompts, and consider whether you'd be able to adapt this progression for your own context.
 Check out an example, below, to see if it might be for you, and explore our other posts with the “data check-in” tag to see other examples we’ve used.

-• "What do you see as the main takeaway?"
+• "What do you notice and wonder?"

 Following the exploration time, participants were asked to share their observations with the group.